Active Minds Speakers

 She/Her

-Dayna Altman is an energetic and dynamic speaker, entrepreneur, author, and creator.
+Dayna Altman is an energetic and dynamic mental health speaker, entrepreneur, author, and advocate.
 The full force and sole operator of Bake it Till You Make it LLC, Dayna harvests her passion for mental health advocacy by using food and baking to create an authentic recipe for vulnerable storytelling.
-A nationally recognized mental health leader by the Biden-Harris administration, a dual graduate of Northeastern University and an active Boston community member, Dayna has experience both working in the mental health field and with youth-based non-profits.
-Currently, Dayna pursues writing poetry, documentary filmmaking, and exploring new ways to change the world using her own story.
-Living with depression and OCD, as well as being in recovery from an eating disorder and sexual assault, Dayna works each day to become her message.
+A nationally recognized mental health leader by the Biden-Harris administration, a dual graduate of Northeastern University, and an active Boston community member, Dayna has experience both working in the mental health field and with youth-based non-profits.
+Dayna is the author of four mental health cookbooks and the subject of an award winning recovery documentary.
+Currently, Dayna pursues writing poetry, documentary filmmaking and creating art as a means to explore new ways to change the world using her own story.

 Meet Dayna